 Let’s Root Samsung Galaxy A10 without a PC.
-In recent times, Samsung has been focusing on the budget-friendly smartphones instead of going for the flagship devices.
-This year the company unveiled its all-new Galaxy M series of smartphones followed by Galaxy A series.
+In recent times, Samsung has been focusing on budget-friendly smartphones instead of going for flagship devices.
+This year the company unveiled its all-new Galaxy M series of smartphones followed by the Galaxy A series.
 The Galaxy A10, Galaxy A30, and Galaxy A50 are designed especially to target offline buyers.

 Out of all, the new Galaxy A10 features everything you’d expect from a mid-range smartphone.
-Samsung Galaxy A10 launch date in India in February, 2019.
-But users had already leaked Galaxy A10 review and unboxing videos on YouTube.
+Samsung Galaxy A10 launch date in India is February 2019.
+But users had already leaked Galaxy A10 reviews and unboxing videos on YouTube.
 This handset is pretty big with a 6.2-inch display and a notch at the top known as the Infinity-V display.

-Some of the Samsung Galaxy A10 specifications include 32GB storage, 2GB RAM, and non-removable Li-Ion 3400 mAh battery.
+Some of the Samsung Galaxy A10 specifications include 32GB storage, 2GB RAM, and a non-removable Li-Ion 3400 mAh battery.
 It is completely suitable for multitasking performance with better low power consumption.
 Besides, it is powered by the Octa-core Exynos 7884 processor.
 Furthermore, it supports a decent camera of 13 megapixels which gives good quality pictures.

-Whereas, on the other hand, it sports 5-megapixel selfie camera on the front.
+Whereas, on the other hand, it sports a 5-megapixel selfie camera on the front.
 Most important, it comes with the latest Android 9.0 Pie operating system.
 On the contrary, the Galaxy A10 price in India is Rs.
 7,990 on Amazon and Flipkart online shopping websites.
 In this tutorial, we’ll root Samsung Galaxy A10 SM-A105F without using a PC.

 There are many Android apps available on Google Play Store to root Android phones.
 Some of which include Kingroot, Kingoroot, Flashify, Root master, etc. However, they are completely useless.
 In this guide, we’ll officially root Samsung Galaxy A10 using Magisk and SuperSU.

 How to Root Samsung Galaxy A10

 In this article, we’ll use two methods for the rooting process.
 Firstly, we’ll flash the SuperSU.zip file using TWRP recovery.
 Whereas, in the second method, we’ll flash the Magisk.zip file.

 Rooting will void your phone warranty.
 Also, we at Droid Thunder will not be held liable for any damage.
-We recommend to proceed at your own risk.
+We recommend proceeding at your own risk.